GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab12-exercise/README.md

         AggregationPaymentInformation class to retrieve aggregated information
         like: Maximum, Minimum, Sum, Avarage
         (search for the TODO: remarks & follow the instructions). <br />
-2.2	Run BillBuddy-space (use theIntegrated PU Container containers). <br />
+2.2	Run BillBuddy-space (use the Integrated PU Container containers). <br />
 2.3	Run BillBuddyAccountFeeder. <br />
 2.4	Run BillBuddyPaymentFeeder (let it run for about 20 second). <br />
 2.5	Run your new AggregationPaymentInformation client. <br />